Chernivtsi International Airport: Recent years

+Since 1992, it has been guarded by the Chernivtsi Border Detachment.

 In 2016, scheduled operations were resumed by national carrier Ukraine International Airlines.
 The carrier inaugurated a route linking its hub in Kyiv-Boryspil with Chernivitsi on 12 July, initially operated on a daily basis with flights carried out by partner airline Dniproavia using their Embraer 145 fleet.
 In the end of 2017, UIA started using Embraer 190s.

 At the end of 2017, the Ukrainian airline Yanair arrived at the airport with an audit.
 On 12 December, a major press conference was held at the City Council building, at which the company management announced that they were absolutely satisfied with the state of the airport and ready to continue cooperation with the airport.
 There was only one problem - the existing runway can not accept large aircraft.
 However, among the most promising destinations for scheduled and charter flights, Yanair sees Italy, Egypt, Finland, Georgia, Germany and Israel.

 In 2017, the airport management began negotiations with Romanian low-cost carrier Blue Air.
 There are Boeing 737-500 aircraft in the airline fleet, which the airport can accept without restrictions in weight.
 There are ongoing negotiations between the airline and the airport.

-In July 2018, the airport received a request from Wizz Air, but due to bad state of runway, they were unable to start flights to the airport.
+In July 2018, the airport received a request from Wizz Air, but due to the bad state of the runway, they were unable to start flights to the airport.

 In September 2018, the airport was named after Ukrainian astronaut Leonid Kadeniuk.